How to Increase in Knitting: 4 Methods to Master

 A swatch of knitted stockinette stitch showing the right slanted increase

-• Locate the V just below the stitch in the location where you want to make the increase.
+1. Knit to the point where you want to make the increase.

 A knitted swatch shows how the right and left slanted increases appear.